SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

 Both :ref:`show_node_info`  and the logged execution plans represents the query plan as a graph hierarchy, with data separated into different columns.
 Each row represents a single logical database operation, which is also called a **node** or **chunk producer**.
 A node reports several metrics during query execution, such as how much data it has read and written, how many chunks and rows, and how much time has elapsed.
 Consider the example show_node_info presented above.
 The source node with ID #11 (``ReadTable``), has a parent node ID #10 (``CpuDecompress``).

-If we were to draw this out in a graph, it'd look like this:
+If we were to draw this out in a graph, it would look like this:

 .. figure:: /_static/images/show_node_info_graph.png
    :height: 70em
    :align: center

    This graph explains how the query execution details are arranged in a logical order, from the bottom up.

 The last node, also called the sink, has a parent node ID of -1, meaning it has no parent.
 This is typically a node that sends data over the network or into a table.